wiruwiru/AutomaticAds-CS2/README.md

 ---

 ### List of Available Variables:
-You can use the following placeholders in your messages and announcements:
+You can use the following placeholders in your announcements:
 | Variable     | Description                                                   |
 |--------------|---------------------------------------------------------------|
 | `{ip}`       | The server's IP address.                                      |